Ned Kelly: Horse theft, assault and imprisonment

 In October 1870, a hawker, Jeremiah McCormack, accused a friend of the Kellys, Ben Gould, of stealing his horse.
 In response, Gould sent an indecent note and a parcel of calves' testicles to McCormack's wife, which Kelly helped deliver.
 When McCormack later confronted Kelly over his role, Kelly punched him and was arrested for both the note and the assault, receiving three months' hard labour for each charge.

-Kelly was released from Beechworth Gaol on 27 March 1871, five weeks early, and returned to Greta.
-Shortly after, horse-breaker Isaiah "Wild" Wright rode into town on a horse he supposedly borrowed.
-Later that night, the horse went missing.
-While Wright was away in search of the horse, Kelly found it and took it to Wangaratta, where he stayed for four days.
-On 20 April, while Kelly was riding back into Greta, Constable Edward Hall tried to arrest him on the suspicion that the horse was stolen.
-Kelly resisted and overpowered Hall, despite the constable's attempts to shoot him.
-Kelly was eventually subdued with the help of bystanders, and Hall pistol-whipped him until his head became "a mass of raw and bleeding flesh".
-Initially charged with horse stealing, the charge was downgraded to "feloniously receiving a horse", resulting in a three-year sentence.
-Wright received eighteen months for his part.
+Kelly was released from Beechworth Gaol in March 1871, five weeks early, and returned to Greta.
+Shortly after, he found a horse reported missing by horse-breaker Isaiah "Wild" Wright and took it to Wangaratta.
+When Kelly rode back into Greta four days later, Constable Edward Hall tried to arrest him on suspicion the horse was stolen.
+Kelly resisted and overpowered Hall, who, with bystanders' help, eventually arrested and pistol-whipped him, leaving his head "a mass of raw and bleeding flesh".
+Initially charged with horse stealing, the charge was downgraded to "feloniously receiving a horse", as Wright had borrowed it without the owner's permission.
+Kelly and Wright received prison sentences of three years and eighteen months respectively.